chrisa/node-dtrace-provider/README.md

 this, with some extra complexity in the platform-specific code.

 The data types supported are "int" and "char *".
-There's definitely scope to improve this, with more elaborate argument handling.
+There's definitely scope to improve this, with more elaborate argument handling - see TODO.md

+You can only create a provider once - although you don't have to do it immediately, once you've set up a provider you can't change its definition.
+It should be possible to enable updates - again, see TODO.md.

 ## CAVEATS